College Students & Alcohol/Other Drugs

 - Keep active; don't just sit around and drink.
 If you stay active you tend to drink less and to be more aware of any effects alcohol may be having on you.

 - Beware of unfamiliar drinks.
-Some drinks, such as zombies and other fruit drinks, can be deceiving as the alcohol content is not detectable.
+Some mixed drinks can be deceiving as the alcohol content is not detectable.
 Therefore, it is difficult to space them properly.

 - Use alcohol carefully in connection with pharmaceuticals.
 Ask your physician or pharmacist about any precautions or prohibitions and follow any advice received.